PeterZhouSZ/SVBRDF_CIPS/README.md

 Or download the MDB file of Valentin Dataset [link](https://drive.google.com/drive/folders/1xFAdBcJiC9KLkPjEC5UkcjEa1OcLTXEk?usp=sharing) and save it to `./Data/ValenTrain/256`

-To prepare bricks dataset, download from this link: [link](https://drive.google.com/file/d/1H1dFjwZUZ1eW_2JUnmW0DwNgHlOYnLBo/view?usp=sharing) and save it to `./Data/`
+To download bricks dataset, download from this link: [link](https://drive.google.com/file/d/1H1dFjwZUZ1eW_2JUnmW0DwNgHlOYnLBo/view?usp=sharing) and save it to `./Data/`

+To download bricks dataset with processed patterns, please download from this link:

 2) Training commands: